sowcow/blog/content/posts/2001-a-space-odyssey.md

 I expected the movie to be about cardinal topic.
 The topic is human state and experience.

-The movie feels very humane at certain moments dispite it being not the most cozy watch.

 # Spoilers if you like

 The topic is shown from two angles overimposed: intelligence and reproduction.